Integrated Arts Teacher & Kindergarten / Grade 1 Cohort Teacher

 Liz Woodbury joined the Sage Community in 2016 as the Integrated Arts Teacher for our youngest students in Beginners – Grade 2.
-This year she is excited to join the Upper School team as a 5th Grade Advisor as well as taking on the new position of AISNE Coordinator for the Sage School.
+This year she is excited to join the Kindergarten / Grade 1 Cohort, while working remotely in her position as Integrated Arts Teacher, as well as the AISNE Coordinator for The Sage School.
 She has been teaching arts programming for over ten years.
 Liz is originally from the Philadelphia area, but moved to the Boston area from New York City.
 She has a B.A. in Theater and Dance from Oberlin College and an Ed.M. in Arts in Education from Harvard University’s Graduate School of Education.
 Upon graduation from Oberlin, Liz moved to New York City and worked as a teaching artist, actress and playwright performing with the Irondale Theater Ensemble.
 She wrote and performed in two premieres: “The Sky is Melting” at Theater for the New City and “Free Refills” at RAL Productions’ August festival and The Dixon Theater’s Catalyst Festival.
 While in NYC, Liz worked with several non-profit organizations, creating and facilitating interdisciplinary after school, community-based and summer school arts programming throughout the city.
 In graduate school, she focused on the role the arts can play in social-emotional learning, on differentiated instruction and on intervention and prevention methodologies.
 Additionally, Liz has participated in trainings on ensemble-based theater, differentiated instruction, universal design for learning and an intensive on Design Thinking at Cornell University.
 Liz continues to work on her own artistic practice outside the classroom even bringing her playwriting experience to Sage with the Third and Fourth grade plays.
 When she’s not at Sage, Liz loves hanging out with her little herd of animals, Binks (bunny), Tinsley (dog), Reese (cat) and Chocolate (hamster) at their home in Providence.